 Polyvagal Physical Therapy

-Understanding Polyvagal Physical Therapy: Restoring Movement Through Nervous System Regulation
+Understanding Polyvagal Physical Therapy: Restoring Health Through Nervous System Regulation

 When most people think of physical therapy, they picture strengthening exercises, stretches, and hands-on manual techniques to relieve pain or rebuild movement.
-But what happens when the body’s pain, stiffness, or dysfunction is rooted in something deeper—like chronic stress, trauma, or an overactive nervous system?
+But what happens when the body’s pain, stiffness, or dysfunction is rooted in something deeper—like chronic stress, trauma, or a dysregulated nervous system?

 That’s where polyvagal-informed physical therapy comes in.
-One clinic well known for the practice of this is Catherine Lewan physical therapy.
+One clinic well known for the practice of this is Catherine Lewan Physical Therapy and Wellness.

 At the crossroads of neuroscience and rehabilitation, polyvagal physical therapy recognizes the vital connection between the body and the autonomic nervous system.
 It’s a holistic, evidence-informed approach that helps patients regulate their physiological responses, improve their movement patterns, and return to a state of ease, both physically and emotionally.

-If you’re in Charleston or the surrounding Lowcountry area, this guide will help you understand how polyvagal physical therapy works, who it helps, and why it could be the missing link in your recovery.
+This type of guidance can be provided virtually, for the clients ready to rebuild new neural patterns and befriend their body’s wisdom.
+This guide will help you understand a polyvagal approach to physical symptoms, who it helps, and why it could be the missing link in your recovery.

 What Is the Polyvagal Theory?